Gameye/gameye-sdk-example-laravel/readme.md

 composer install
 ```

-Copy the env.example file to a new .env file
+Copy the env.example file to a new .env file and Make sure to add your [Steam Web API key](http://steamcommunity.com/dev/apikey)

 ```cmd
 cp .env.example .env